Allergy vs. Cold: Symptoms & Duration – Dr. Ana Láinez Explains

 Winter Allergies: Beyond Spring Pollen, Experts Warn of Rising Incidence

-According to a leading allergist at the Vithas Valencia Turia Hospital, the usual spring suspects – grasses and olive trees – take a backseat in fall and winter.
-Instead, house dust mites, environmental fungal spores, and specific winter pollens, particularly those from Cupressaceae like cypresses, become the primary culprits.
-“These allergens explain a large part of the cases of rhinitis and asthma that we diagnose at this time of year, and their symptoms are often confused with recurring colds,” the specialist explained.
+according to a leading allergist at the Vithas Valencia Turia hospital, the usual spring suspects – grasses and olive trees – take a backseat in fall and winter.
+Rather, house dust mites, environmental fungal spores, and specific winter pollens, notably those from Cupressaceae like cypresses, become the primary culprits.”These allergens explain a large part of the cases of rhinitis and asthma that we diagnose at this time of year, and their symptoms are frequently enough confused with recurring colds,” the specialist explained.

 Recognizing the Symptoms: Allergy vs. Cold

 Distinguishing between allergies and a common cold can be challenging, but key differences exist.
-Common allergy symptoms include bursts of sneezing, nasal and ocular itching, clear mucus, nasal congestion, and conjunctivitis.
-Some individuals may also experience cough, shortness of breath, or wheezing.
-Unlike colds, allergic reactions typically don’t involve fever, body aches, or headaches, and can persist for weeks, recurring annually.
-In contrast, infectious processes generally resolve within ten days.
+Common allergy symptoms include bursts of sneezing, nasal and ocular itching, clear mucus, nasal congestion.

 Allergy specialists recommend several strategies to minimize exposure to respiratory allergens during the cold months.